Dress up dinnertime

 Here are 5 tips for choosing the perfect dog dish:

 Deep dog bowls for big dogs

-If you have a large dog or a dog with long snout or floppy ears, a deep bowl is the best choice.
+If you have a large dog or a dog with a long snout or floppy ears, a deep bowl is the best choice.
 Dogs with longer snouts like dachshunds and greyhounds as well as dogs with floppy ears like basset hounds and beagles could struggle eating from a shallow dish.
-This is frustrating for both the dog and owner, as you’ll likely have quite a bit of clean-up to deal with afterwards.
+This is frustrating for both the dog and owner, as you’ll likely have quite a bit of clean-up to deal with afterward.
 You also want to make sure that the bowl is wide enough for your dog’s snout to completely reach the bottom so they can get to every last tasty morsel.

 Shallow dog bowls for small dogs

-Small dogs, puppies, and dog breeds with short snouts like frenchies, boston terriers and pugs benefit from the use of a shallow dish.
+Small dogs, puppies, and dog breeds with short snouts like Frenchies, Boston Terriers, and Pugs benefit from the use of a shallow dish.
 With these dogs, you should also avoid dishes with sides that are too tall as it could make their food difficult to reach.